Reactive-Network/reactive-bounties/src/Cover_Letter.md

 Dear Bounty Program Organizers,

-I am submitting my application for the Reactive Smart Contract bounty, implementing the Multi-Party Wallet use case.
+I am submitting my application for the Reactive Smart Contract bounty, implementing the Automated Funds Distribution use case.
 My submission includes a fully functional implementation of the required functionality, leveraging Reactive Smart Contracts to enhance the wallet's capabilities.

 ## Contact Information